 In a document entitled ‘Written Evidence Submitted by The Kennel Club (PS004)’, statistics on buyer behaviour during lockdown suggested that 46% of puppies bought through an online pet advertising site or directly over the internet got sick before their first birthday, including gastro-intestinal problems, external skin problems, and other fatal illnesses.

-We understand that buyers are attracted to a breed of dog, and their first step in their journey to buying a puppy is to look online.
-However, many of the pet advertising platforms do allow non-licensed breeders to advertise puppies, although you could argue that they are facilitating breeders to break the law.
+We understand that buyers are attracted to a breed of dog, and their first step in the journey to buying a puppy is to look online.
+However, many of the pet advertising platforms do allow non-licensed breeders to advertise puppies, although you could argue that they are facilitating breeders to break the law with puppy prices averaging on £1350.

 However, that being said, they also have the responsibility to inform HMRC when certain selling conditions are met.
 But let’s face it, they could do more to prevent issues before problems arise for both the breeder and buyer.